Continuing Education Activity

 The precise etiology of personality disorders continues to elude scientists, giving rise to wide-ranging hypotheses.
 Psychoanalysts suggest that these disturbances result from a failure to progress through proper psychosexual development.
-Different schools of psychoanalytic thought (drive theory, ego psychology, and object relations) have offered points of view about age and duration of time for the development of personality problems.
 For example, classic Freudian drive theory postulates fixation at different stages manifests as separate disorders; dependent, obsessive-compulsive, and histrionic personality disorders are consequences of fixation at oral, anal, and phallic stages, respectively.
 Childhood trauma is another etiologic hypothesis.
 Those with borderline and antisocial disorders suffer from intimacy and trust deficits, both of which may be co-related with childhood abuse and trauma.
 More recently, researchers have found genetic correlations, specifically in schizotypal, borderline personality disorder (BPD), and antisocial PDs (personality disorders).
-Genes of interest are those regulating neurotransmission, serotonin (5-HT), dopamine (DA), and norepinephrine(NE), which indirectly participate in affect regulation.
+Genes of interest are those regulating neurotransmission - serotonin (5-HT), dopamine (DA), and norepinephrine(NE), which indirectly participate in affect regulation.
 Cultural factors may also play a pivotal role in the development of personality disorders, as demonstrated by the varying prevalence of personality disorders between different countries.
-This phenomenon is on display by the remarkably low prevalence of antisocial personality disorders in countries including Taiwan, China, and Japan, along with a significantly higher incidence of cluster C personality disorders.
+This phenomenon is made evident by the remarkably low prevalence of antisocial personality disorders in countries including Taiwan, China, and Japan, along with a significantly higher incidence of cluster C personality disorders.

 The World Health Organization has estimated the prevalence of having a personality disorder to be 6.1%.
 The prevalence of the three separate clusters (A, B, and C) is 3.6%, 1.5%, and 2.7%, respectively.
 Within the psychiatric population, the prevalence of personality disorder increases to 30% and rises even higher within the incarcerated population.
 Further investigation reveals that those with personality disorders are more likely to be younger, unmarried, male, belonging to a lower socioeconomic status, and of lower education levels.
 More specifically, antisocial personality disorders are more likely to be men, whereas borderline, histrionic, and dependent are more often women.